 We have audited the accompanying Standalone financial statements of M/s.
-Dutron Polymers Limited ("the Company") which comprises the Balance Sheet as at 31st March, 2023, the Statement of Profit and Loss, Statement of Changes in Equity and Statement of Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+Dutron Polymers Limited ("the Company") which comprises the Balance Sheet as at 31st March, 2024, the Statement of Profit and Loss, statement of changes in the Equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March, 2023, and Statement of Profit and Loss, Statement of Changes in Equity and Statement of Cash Flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2024, and profit, statement of change in equity and its cash flows for the year ended on that date.